femou1/pb-handbooks/pbst_handbook.md

 * Allowed to host any type of PBST event.

-* Allowed to schedule and set up a PBST MEGA Training.
+* Allowed to schedule and set up a PBST Mega Training.

 * Allowed to override any KOS orders for users below them in rank.